t-aguirre/Koukaki/README.md

     - *Parallax hero section with background video*
     - *Titles and images animations*
     - *Added a new informational section to the template with predefined content*
+    - *Fade-in animations combined with slide-up, slide-left, and slide-right transitions triggered on scroll for sections and articles*

 ## 🔹 Projet